Chapter 7

 Location of Food Processing Facilities and Markets

 The transformation of agricultural products into food or taking food items and transforming them into a different type of food is food processing.
 One example is taking wheat and milling it into flour, which then can be either sold to consumers or sold to factories for making bread.
 Transportation systems and relative distance from the processing location are important factors and can vary depending on the product.
 The von Thünen model introduced some elements of this concept.
-(See Topic 5.8.)
 Core countries have advanced infrastructure that can move agricultural products rapidly with minimal waste.
 In periphery countries, product loss can be substantial because of poor transportation infrastructure and lack of access to processing plants.

 Traditionally, companies located food processing facilities in rural areas or small towns.
 By locating facilities close to where the harvest occurs, companies could work with fresh products and benefit from the lower labor and land costs in rural areas.
 However, improvements in roads, truck efficiencies, and storage techniques have prompted many companies to close older, smaller facilities and open new, more-efficient ones.
 These larger and more-modern facilities allow companies to process more product at a lower cost per unit, thus taking advantage of economies of scale.